MicrosoftDocs/PlayReady/Docs/Overview/scenariolivetv.md

 In the live TV scenario, a service sends live streams to users and users' clients on the Internet (Over The Top, OTP) or in a closed network (IPTV for operators).

-The client may be a TV set, a phone app, a tablet, a PC, or any PlayReady embedded device.
+The client may be a TV set, a phone application, a tablet, a PC, or any PlayReady embedded device.

 Standard PlayReady licenses may be used.
 In this case, a channel in a bundle will have its own KID and encryption key, and clients willing to consume this channel request a PlayReady license for this KID.